gnoejuan/SpeedySkeleton/README.md

 # SpeedySkeleton.io

 Built with [Bone.IO](http://bone.io/) and [Skeleton.css](http://getskeleton.com/), this is a flat-file CMS, much like [Grav](https://getgrav.org/) and [cms.js](https://cdmedia.github.io/cms.js/).
-I wanted this because I felt that cms.js didn't have enough documentation on how to expand the functionalities such as grouping posts by type, and Grav was a lot to take.
+I wanted this because I felt that cms.js didn't have enough documentation on how to expand the functionalities such as grouping posts by type, and Grav was a lot to learn.
 I also want users to be able to easily apply themes found around the internet.

 ### Why Bone.IO?